 4. Divide and conquer

 If you don't have a room to spare don't fret.
 Instead, try sectioning off part of a larger room and claiming it as your office space.
 This can be a quiet living room corner or dining room table.
 Use curtains, a screen or room divider to separate the space.
 If you're the creative type, you could make your own divider by attaching three panels of MDF together using hinges then decorating with stylish wallpaper.
-Alternatively you could buy one like this from Wayfair.
+Alternatively you could buy one like the below (£145, Wayfair).
 The built-in shelves make it functional as well as beautiful.

 5. Get outside!